oauth2-proxy/oauth2-proxy/README.md

   -email-domain=: authenticate emails with the specified domain (may be given multiple times).
 Use * to authenticate any email
-  -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of this team -google-group="": restrict logins to members of this google group -google-admin-email="": the google admin to impersonate for api calls -google-service-account-json="": the path to the service account json credentials
+  -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of this team -google-admin-email="": the google admin to impersonate for api calls -google-group=: restrict logins to members of this google group (may be given multiple times).

-  -htpasswd-file="": additionally authenticate against a htpasswd file.
+  -google-service-account-json="": the path to the service account json credentials -htpasswd-file="": additionally authenticate against a htpasswd file.
 Entries must be created with "htpasswd -s" for SHA encryption
-  -http-address="127.0.0.1:4180": [http://]<addr>:<port> or unix://<path> to listen on for HTTP clients -https-address=":443": <addr>:<port> to listen on for HTTPS clients -login-url="": Authentication endpoint -pass-access-token=false: pass OAuth access_token to upstream via X-Forwarded-Access-Token header -pass-basic-auth=true: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream -basic-auth-password="": the password to set when passing the HTTP Basic Auth header -pass-host-header=true: pass the request Host Header to upstream -profile-url="": Profile access endpoint -provider="google": OAuth provider
+  -http-address="127.0.0.1:4180": [http://]<addr>:<port> or unix://<path> to listen on for HTTP clients -https-address=":443": <addr>:<port> to listen on for HTTPS clients -login-url="": Authentication endpoint -pass-access-token=false: pass OAuth access_token to upstream via X-Forwarded-Access-Token header -pass-basic-auth=true: pass HTTP Basic Auth, X-Forwarded-User and X-Forwarded-Email information to upstream -pass-host-header=true: pass the request Host Header to upstream -profile-url="": Profile access endpoint -provider="google": OAuth provider